kruize/autotune/tests/test_plans/test_plan_rel_0.0.23.md

 ## FEATURES TO BE TESTED

-* Support for ‘kind’ instead of minikube to run kruize local demo
 * Add metrics logging for Kruize recommendation notifications
 * Update the scalability test to print the metrics summary